MBII-Galactic-Conquest/godfinger/plugins/shared/RTV/README.md

 - `voteTime`: Time in seconds for the vote to last.
 - `voteAnnounceTimer`: How often to announce vote progress in seconds.
 - `voteRequiredRatio`: Minimum ratio of players needed to start a vote.
-- `automaticMaps`: Whether to automatically include all maps or use custom lists.
+- `automaticMaps`: Whether to automatically include all maps or use primary and (optionally) secondary lists.
 - `primaryMaps` and `secondaryMaps`: Lists of maps to use for voting.
+Primary maps are always able to be nominated and randomly selected for map votes.
+Secondary maps are subject to the settings below.
-- `useSecondaryMaps`: Whether to include secondary maps in voting (0 = none, 1 = some, 2 = all).
+- `useSecondaryMaps`: Whether to include secondary maps in voting (0 = none, 1 = secondary maps can be nominated but not randomly selected, 2 = secondary maps can be nominated and randomly selected).
 - `mapBanList`: List of maps that cannot be nominated or voted for.

 ### Advanced Settings